 Teachers Currently Offering Courses through Scholars Online

-Instructor ♦ Latin Sequence Miss Jaimie Conley is an alumna of Scholars Online Academy, having studied the Classical Languages under Dr. Bruce McMenomy beginning in the year 2000 and continuing until her graduation from high school.
+Mrs. Jaimie (Conley) Althage is an alumna of Scholars Online Academy, having studied the Classical Languages under Dr. Bruce McMenomy beginning in the year 2000 and continuing until her graduation from high school.
 She credits her studies at Scholars Online with giving her a passionate love for the classics that persists to this day.
 She was awarded substantial scholarships by Hillsdale College; in 2011 she graduated magna cum laude from Hillsdale with a B.A. in Classical Studies, with a double concentration in Greek and Latin.

-Miss Conley offered peer tutoring in Greek and Latin during her undergraduate years, and currently teaches Latin, as well as Greek and Roman History, at Anthem Preparatory Academy, a liberal arts charter school run by Great Hearts Academies in Phoenix, AZ.
-When not teaching or learning languages, she generally fills her time with reading and writing; favorite authors and objects of research include Ovid, Shakespeare, and Euripides.
+Mrs. Althage offered peer tutoring in Greek and Latin during her undergraduate years, and from 2011-2015 taught Latin, Greek, and Ancient and Medieval History, at Anthem Preparatory Academy, a liberal arts charter school run by Great Hearts Academies in Phoenix, AZ.
+She currently resides in Texas with her husband and son.
+When not teaching or studying languages, she generally fills her time with reading and writing; favorite authors and objects of research include Ovid, Shakespeare, and Euripides.

 Mr. Timothy Dean graduated from the University of Dallas in 2010 with a B.A. in Classical Philology and Mathematics and a concentration in Computer Science.
 Homeschooled from kindergarten through high school, in 1999 he began taking classes from Scholars Online Academy.
 Under the tutelage of the McMenomys, he studied English, Latin, Greek, Chemistry, Physics, Cryptography, and Perl.
 While attending the University of Dallas, Mr. Dean spent a semester studying in Rome and a month studying German in Austria at the University of Klagenfurt.
 He also took a leave of absence (delaying his graduation a year) in order to study for a semester at New College in Oxford.